ibm-cloud-docs/cloud-databases/WORKING_FILE-ha-dr.md

 High Availability (HA) means providing the best possible continuous data availability after hardware failure to avoid impact on operations.
 Disaster Recovery (DR) means the ability to make all the data available on an alternative system as quickly as possible after a severe or extensive hardware failure.

 {{site.data.keyword.cloud}} Databases provides automatic in-region data redundancy and failover by default.
-The services are offered in Multi-Zone regions (Dallas, Frankfurt, and Sydney), each with three availability zones for redundancy.
+The services are offered in Multi-Zone [regions](/docs/cloud-databases?topic=cloud-databases-regions) each with three availability zones for redundancy.

 To prepare for the disaster scenario where the entire region fails (broken network, for example) and the service in that region becomes unavailable, you need to define your own cross-region backup policy to restore your data in another available region.